Operation Round Up

 Application Deadlines

 Applications for ORU funding are received three times a year.
-Upcoming dates are:
+2026 deadlines:

 Meeting Dates

 The Operation Round Up Board of Directors meet quarterly.
-Upcoming meeting dates are:
+2026 meeting dates:

 RECENT GRANT RECIPIENTS

-• $800 to Someplace Safe in Pelican Rapids
+• $500 to Someplace Safe – Pelican Rapids for emergency resources cabinetry and shelving

 BOARD OF TRUSTEES